 Note: The English Online Interview (EOI) assesses the English skills of students and all Prep students must be assessed during Term 1 each year in Victorian government schools.
 EOI is comprised of three dimensions, Speaking and Listening, Reading and Writing with assessment levels ranging from Foundational (at the lowest end) to Above Level 4 (at the highest performing end).

-CHILDREN LIVING
+CHILDREN LIVING WITH FAMILY STRESS

-Outcome: All children experience a positive, supportive family environment wels of family stress.
+Outcome: All children experience a positive, supportive family environment.